cloudmesh/cloudmesh1/doc/source/developer.rst

 You must upload the key to github, either via a command, or simply via the github gui.
 Simply go to your setting and find the ssh key menu entry.
-Klick on it and upload your new key by pasting and copying the public key.
+Click on it and upload your new key by pasting and copying the public key.
 Make sure you do not copy the privat key.